Kotlin/kotlinx.coroutines/docs/flow.md

 Flows can be transformed with operators similarly to collections and sequences.
 Intermediate operators are applied to an upstream flow and return a downstream flow.
-These operators are cold just like flows are.
+These operators are cold, just like flows are.
 A call to such an operator is not a suspending function itself.
 It works quickly, returning the definition of a new transformed flow.

 The basic operators have familiar names like [map] and [filter].